willhughes11/AsteroidRadarApp/README.md

 Open the project in Android Studio and click the Run ‘app’ button, check that it runs correctly and you can see the app in your device or emulator.

-## Testing

-Explain the steps needed to run any automated tests

-### Break Down Tests

-Explain what each test does and why

 ```
 Examples here
 ```